 Insert the cable plug with electrode holder into the "+" socket on the front panel of the welding machine and tighten it clockwise.

-Insert the cable plug of the work return lead into the "-" socket on the front panel of the welding machine and tighten it clockwise.
-Example shown below:
+Insert the cable plug of the work return lead into the "-" socket on the front panel of the welding machine and tighten it clockwise as shown in the example shown.

 TIG welding